In this article:

 Is allergic rhinitis common during pregnancy?

 Allergic rhinitis is a common ailment that may occur even before pregnancy and may improve, aggravate, or remain the same during this period.
-However, a few women coincidentally develop allergic rhinitis during pregnancy.
-(17)
+However, a few women may develop allergic rhinitis during pregnancy purely as a matter of coincidence.
+(19)

 Does vitamin D play a role in allergic rhinitis?

-Clinical studies suggest that low vitamin D levels in the serum may increase the risk of developing allergic rhinitis.
+Some clinical studies suggest that low vitamin D levels in the serum may increase the risk of developing allergic rhinitis, but others have produced conflicting results.
 It is also thought that gender and age may play a role in determining this relationship.
-Therefore, further studies are needed to establish this connection.
-(18)
+Further studies are needed to conclusively establish this connection.
+(20)

 Are viral infections associated with allergic rhinitis?